Invisible link to canonical for Microformats

 • Read and write idiomatic Slug.

-• Use functions, pattern matching, and collections effectively.
+• Use pattern matching, structs, and tagged functions confidently.

 Each module includes: